Craig Moore: Brisbane Roar

+After missing the start of the 2008–09 season due to injury, Moore scored his first goal for the Queensland Roar in their 2008–09 season round four clash with Perth Glory, as the club went on to win 3–0.
+However, his season was interrupted after being diagnosed with testicular cancer.
+In his first match since the announcement, he started the whole game against Perth Glory on 22 November 2008 and helped Queensland Roar win 4–1.
+After being given all clear, he then scored his second goal of the season, in a 2–1 win against Melbourne Victory on 2 January 2009.
+Moore helped the club finished third place to qualify for the Final series once again.
+However, Queensland Roar lost in the Preliminary Final, in a 1–0 defeat against Adelaide United.
+At the end of the 2008–09 season, he made twenty–three appearances and scoring two times in all competitions.
+For his performance, Moore won both the Gary Wilkins Medal (Player of the Year) and Member's Player of the Year.

-Moore left the Roar in December 2009, after falling out with the coach Ange Postecoglou and wanting a move to Europe to increase his chances of 2010 World Cup selection.
+At the start of the 2009–10 season, Moore scored his first goal of the season, in a 1–0 win against Central Coast Mariners.
+He began to regain his first team place for the club, playing in the centre–back position until his departure.
+Moore left the Roar in December 2009, after falling out with the coach Ange Postecoglou and wanting a move to Europe to increase his chances of 2010 FIFA World Cup selection.
 Following his release, a European club was keen to sign Moore, which turns out to be Scottish Premier League side St Johnstone, where he could rejoin his former teammate Derek McInnes.

+Despite leaving Brisbane Roar on bad terms, Moore’s time at the club was remembered fondly by players and the club, who even selected him in Brisbane Roar Ultimate Eleven.

 Kavala

 In January 2010, he moved to Greek side AO Kavala on an eighteen-month contract.
-He debuted for Kavala on 10 January 2010 in a 1–0 loss against Asteras Tripolis.
+He debuted for Kavala on 10 January 2010 in a 1–0 lost against Asteras Tripolis.

 It was reported on 31 March 2010 that his contract with Kavala had been terminated after an off-field incident.
 Moore later denied there had been an off-field incident, stating he had left over fears that he could experience burnout or serious injury, endangering his 2010 World Cup place, had he stayed at the Greek side, having played 15 games in all, 13 of those in just five weeks, on top of his games at the Roar earlier in the season.

-Brisbane Strikers
+Later career

 Moore signed for Queensland State League club Brisbane Strikers to maintain match fitness ahead of the 2010 World Cup, but Football Federation Australia requested his attendance in Socceroos camp just before he was set to make his Strikers debut.